 Baker Tilly’s white paper provides key insights into the Practice Aid and practical analysis as to the impact it is intended to have on the preparation of valuation analyses in the fund industry and beyond.
 Because the AICPA’s Practice Aid calls for more rigorous application of valuation methodologies than are typically used by many funds and companies, the Baker Tilly white paper is critically important reading for fund managers, valuation specialists, auditors, investors and stakeholders generally.

-For more information on this topic, or to learn how Baker Tilly's private equity specialists can help, contact our team.
+For more information on this topic, or to learn how Baker Tilly's valuation specialists can help, contact our team.